An Irish twist on Eggs Benedict!

 - 90 g self raising flour

 - 400 g buttermilk

 - Get a 2lb bread tin, lightly butter the tin, and with a thin cover of flour on top (shake off excess).
 Mix all your dry ingredients together, add your buttermilk and melted butter and slowly fold all the ingredients in together.

-Pour your mixture in the oiled bread tin, smooth out with a palette knife around the sides.
+- Pour your mixture into the oiled bread tin, smooth out with a palette knife around the sides.

 To Poach Eggs: